New Zealand Parliament: House and committees

-Royal Assent
+Royal assent

-If a bill passes its third reading, it is passed by the clerk of the House of Representatives to the governor-general, who will (assuming constitutional conventions are followed) grant Royal Assent as a matter of course.
-Some constitutional lawyers, such as Professor Philip Joseph, believe the governor-general does retain the power to refuse Royal Assent to bills in exceptional circumstances—specifically if democracy were to be abolished.
-Others, such as former law professor and Prime Minister Sir Geoffrey Palmer and Professor Matthew Palmer argue any refusal of Royal Assent would cause a constitutional crisis.
+If a bill passes its third reading, the clerk of the House of Representatives delivers it to the governor-general, who, assuming that constitutional convention is followed, will grant royal assent as a matter of course.
+The governor-general retains the power to refuse royal assent, which they might do for a bill that would remove elections or abolish courts, or one that would amend an entrenched clause, but the bill had passed the House with the vote of less than 75% of its members.
+Such bills would be unlikely to pass, and the country would already be in a constitutional crisis if one did.

-As a practical reality, because the Royal Assent to a bill must follow quickly after its passage by the House of Representatives, if there is any substantial issue about the constitutional validity of a bill, the issue must be considered by the attorney-general before the bill is introduced into the House.
+As a practical reality, because the royal assent to a bill must follow quickly after its passage by the House of Representatives, if there is any substantial issue about the constitutional validity of a bill, the issue must be considered by the attorney-general before the bill is introduced into the House.

 List of parliaments

-Parliament is currently in its 53rd term.
+Parliament is currently in its 54th term.